On transversality of bent hyperplane arrangements and the topological expressiveness of ReLU neural networks: Transversality

 \begin{theorem}[Parametric Transversality Theorem] \cite[p.~68]{GuilleminPollack} Let $S$ be a smooth manifold and let $F: X\times S\rightarrow Y$ be a smooth map.
 If $F$ is transverse to $Z$, then for (Lebesgue) almost every $s\in S$ the restriction map $F_s: X \to Y$ given by $F_s(x) = F(x,s)$ is transverse to $Z$. \end{theorem}

-We wish to apply the Parametric Transversality Theorem to the parametrized family of neural networks of a fixed architecture (Definition \ref{ParameterizedNN}), but this family does not satisfy the smoothness requirements, so we develop the necessary non-smooth analogues in \S \ref{ss:nonsmoothtransversality}.
+We wish to apply Theorem \ref{thm:ParTrans} to the parametrized family of neural networks of a fixed architecture (Definition \ref{ParameterizedNN}), but this family does not satisfy the smoothness requirements, so we develop the necessary non-smooth analogues in \S \ref{ss:nonsmoothtransversality}.